vinay4791/RoomDBRelationships/README.md

 2. School and Student is having One to N Relationship
 3. Student and Subject is having N to M Relationship.

+We need to create an Extra table for N-M Relationship which need to contain primary keys of both Entities involved in the relation ship.